 Applies to: Exchange Server 2013

 Learn about the Exchange Autodiscover service for Microsoft Exchange 2013.
-You'll learn what the Exchange Autodiscover service does and how it works as well as what the deployment options are.
+You'll learn what the Exchange Autodiscover service does and how it works and what the deployment options are.

 The Autodiscover service does the following tasks:

-Automatically configures user profile settings for clients running Microsoft Office Outlook 2007, Outlook 2010, or Outlook 2013, as well as supported mobile phones.
+Automatically configures user profile settings for clients running Microsoft Office Outlook 2007, Outlook 2010, or Outlook 2013, and supported mobile phones.
 Phones running Windows Mobile 6.1 or a later version are supported.
-If your phone isn't a Windows Mobile phone, check your mobile phone documentation to see if it's supported.
+If your phone isn't a Windows Mobile phone, check your mobile phone documentation to see if it supports it.